dcacciarelli/my-causality-book/intro.md

 - **Python programming**: basic knowledge of Python and possibly experience with libraries such as NumPy, pandas, statsmodels, and scikit-learn.
 - **Machine learning**: an understanding of linear regression models, and an overview of machine learning concepts.

+If you feel like you need a refresher, you can find some introductory chapters that review these essential concepts.
+These chapters are designed to help you brush up on the foundational knowledge required to fully engage with the material in this book.
+However, if you are already familiar with these concepts or prefer to go directly to the applied causal inference part, feel free to skip those chapters.

 **Learning objectives**

 By the end of this book, readers will be able to: